Katherine Johnson, famed NASA mathematician and inspiration for the film 'Hidden Figures,' is dead at 101

+(CNN)Without the precision of "human computer" Katherine Johnson, NASA's storied history might've looked a lot different.
+Her calculations were responsible for safely rocketing men into space and securing the American lead in the space race against the Soviet Union.

+For almost her entire life, her seminal work in American space travel went unnoticed.
+Only recently has Johnson's genius received national recognition.

-(CNN)Katherine Johnson, a pioneering NASA mathematician whose work inspired the film "Hidden Figures," died this week.
+Johnson, a pioneering mathematician who, along with a group of other brilliant black women, made US space travel possible, died this week.
 She was 101.

 NASA announced Johnson's death on Monday.